cedardevs/onestop/docs/developer/testing/integration-tests/time-filter.md

 ## Test cases:

-The ids of the test cases are indicative of what the result is intended to test.
+The ids of the test cases are indicative of what they intend to test.

 - 1-20: test edge cases of set logic for different types of date ranges combined with different query relations
 - p1, p2, etc: test paleo dates.